RallySoftwareLabs/alm-mobile/README.md

 # Getting Started

+Clone the repo:

+        git clone ssh://git/export/git/alm-mobile.git

 To install required node modules, run:

         npm install

+If you need to add the npm bin directory to your PATH for cake and brunch, run:

+        export PATH=$PATH:`npm bin`

 To compile CoffeeScript, build and run the application, run: